tapati93/Pedestrian-Count-in-Germany-Based-on-Covid-and-Weather/README.md

 3.For the analysis of these factors we have used APIs provided by Hystreet.

-4. High Street Task Force is an alliance of marketing experts that provide data on pedestrian counts in different locations of Germany.
+4.High Street Task Force is an alliance of marketing experts that provide data on pedestrian counts in different locations of Germany.

 ## Business Queries
-To find the impact of Corona on the different city centers.
+1.To find the impact of Corona on the different city centers.

-To help our end users who are the retailers and stakeholders to invest at the right place and right time to gain profit.
+2.To help our end users who are the retailers and stakeholders to invest at the right place and right time to gain profit.

 ## Pipeline